embengineering/blog-new/_posts/2015-08-07-reactjs-introduction.md

 layout: post
 title: ReactJS: Introduction
 date: 2015-08-07 12:00:00 -0600
-summary: ReactJS presentation and useful resources (at the end)
+summary: "ReactJS presentation and useful resources (at the end)"
 ---

 ReactJS presentation and useful resources (at the end).